 Disarms are allowed, when legal and as a means to an end…which is to score.
 A point is only given when a disarm is followed up with a scoring technique within 3 seconds.
 Disarms can be made with a combatants weapon or person’s body parts providing the weapon being disarmed does not strike combatant.
 Under no circumstances will a combatant be allowed to “grab” another combatant’s weapon in an attempt to disarm.
 Losing a weapons while making a strike is considered a disarm.

 Checking or jamming an opponent is allowed however, a combatant must not touch an opponents weapon while checking.
 There must also be a means to an end…a follow up strike to score.

 Blocking plays a critical role in padded weapon’s point fighting strategies and techniques.
-A competitor who executes a block should not be penalized for the flexibility of the Kobudo Warrior GearÔ.
+A competitor who executes a block should not be penalised for the flexibility of the Kobudo Warrior Gear.
 Officials should understand that there would be some flex with certain weapons that will cause the weapon to bend slightly.
 This should not be identified as a point strike.
 Example: A overhead staff strike blocked by a katana.
 Due to the size of the staff vs Katana, the Katana will bend under the impact.
-Good judgment should be used when administering the point.
+Good judgement should be used when administering the point.

 ILLEGAL STRIKING AREAS AND EXCESSIVE CONTACT